 A hummus recipe usually calls for olive oil which is very healthy.
 Recently, I started using avocado oil.
 Not only does it taste great but it has so many of its own health benefits.
 I liked it in this recipe, it gave the hummus a good balance of flavor.

 I used a small food processor for the hummus recipe and for the tahini.Print

 This rosemary garlic hummus recipe that is a twist on the classic is full of flavor and easy to make.

 - 2 large or 3 small garlic cloves

 - 1 tsp orange zest

 - 1 tbsp finely diced fresh rosemary leaves

 - 1 tsp tahini

-- In a food processor, add 1 cup garbanzo beans, 1 garlic clove,tbsp avocado oil, fruit juice, tahini salt and a few tablespoons of water.
+- In a food processor, or blender the garbanzo beans, garlic clove, tbsp avocado oil, fruit juice, tahini salt and a few tablespoons of water.

-- Once finished add pomegranate seeds and extra pomegranate juice to top for garnish.
+- Once finished pour into a serving dish and add pomegranate seeds and extra pomegranate juice to top for garnish.